DataDog/hiring-engineers/answers.md

 this took about 10 seconds then i reran the simple one line installation located on step 1 here: https://app.datadoghq.com/account/settings#agent/ubuntu

-DD_API_KEY=9e065fe0b87bb89515df9de330929ee3 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
+DD_API_KEY=KEY bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"

 To turn your VM on, navigate to the directory with your Vagrantfile: